apache/predictionio/docs/manual/README.md

 PredictionIO's online documentation project is built on [Jekyll](http://jekyllrb.com/).

-1. Run this command at the project's root.
+1. Run this command at `doc/manual`.
     ```
     $ jekyll serve --watch
     ```